Crystal Bernard: Television

 Bernard got her start in prime time television on the sitcom Happy Days, playing K.C.
 Cunningham during season 10 (1982–83).
 Then, after various guest appearances on other series, she joined the cast of the resurrected, syndicated version of the sitcom It's a Living, playing waitress Amy Tompkins.
 In 1989, she starred in a television pilot, Chameleons, created by Glen A. Larson.
 She played Shelley, a self-proclaimed crazed heiress who discovers that her eccentric millionaire uncle Jason Carr has been murdered.
 She sets out on a quest to find the truth behind his murder.

 She played strong-willed airport lunch counter operator and cellist Helen Chappel Hackett on the sitcom Wings for the series entire eight season duration (1990–97).
 In 1999, she starred in the television movie To Love, Honor and Betray opposite David Cubitt and James Brolin.

 Film

 Early in her film career, she appeared in Young Doctors in Love (1982), along with her Happy Days co-star Ted McGinley.
 She starred in Deborah Brock's Roger Corman-produced horror film Slumber Party Massacre 2 (1987).

-Later, her work included a role in the film Jackpot (2001) and starring roles in Welcome to Paradise (2007) and Grave Misconduct (2008).
+Later, her work included a role in the film Jackpot (2001) and starring roles in Welcome to Paradise (2007) and Grave Misconduct (2008), the latter of which being her final acting role before retirement.
 She also starred in two Hallmark Channel movies, Single Santa Seeks Mrs. Claus (2004) and its sequel, Meet the Santas (2005).